 Your first step is to book in for a consultation at Simone Thomas Hair Loss Clinic in Westbourne.
 We will then send you a detailed health questionnaire to be completed prior to your appointment.
 You will be asked to answer questions on various topics such as family history, health, nutrition, lifestyle, diet, stress levels, medication and other factors which you feel could be a cause.

 The first hour of your consultation will include a thorough examination of your scalp and hair.
 Your hair specialist will then provide suggestions for improvement and will follow-up with an email giving further advice and tips.

 After your initial meeting you will then have an hour-long treatment with one of our hair loss directors for a hair and scalp treatment, which will include various products for your condition and hair type.
 The scalp and hair treatment may also include a blow-dry.
 Further appointments may be needed for ongoing treatment or a three month review.

 Pictures will be taken in all of the consultations to keep a record of the pattern of hair loss and scalp condition, which will enable us to monitor progress and improvement.
 You can book a consultation by either calling us or by completing the form below.

 An hour consultation with a member of the team starts from £50, to be paid in advance when booking.
 A consultation with Simone is 90 minutes to two hours long and costs £150, with a follow-up consultation at £50 (which is non-refundable).
 Free consultations are available to cancer patients (hospital paperwork must be provided).

-Our highly qualified and experienced teams can help provide a variety of treatment options for your hair loss.
-Call Simone Thomas Trichology Clinics on the numbers at the bottom of the page or alternatively you can book online or request a consultation by completing the form below.
+Our highly qualified and experienced team can help provide a variety of treatment options for your hair loss.
+Call Simone Thomas Trichology Clinic on the number at the bottom of the page or alternatively you can book online or request a consultation by completing the form below.